Sharing your Murray State news

 - Use the University’s Editorial Style Guidelines to ensure consistency and accuracy in language.

 - Include the hometowns and majors of all students mentioned in the press release.
 This will allow us to send the press release to students’ hometown media outlets.
 Note: If this information is not included in your original submission, it will take longer for the Office of Branding, Marketing and Communication to obtain these details.

 - Assume your reader knows nothing about the subject at hand and present complicated ideas clearly (don’t write for the expert but for everyone).
 Avoid technical jargon and complex turns of phrase.

 - Provide a way for readers to learn more, including a name and contact information for an individual willing and available to answer questions.
 Include a URL if a relevant webpage exists.

 - Consider human interest elements when pitching or submitting a story.
 For example, a story about the work being done as a result of a grant and the impact of that work will typically be more interesting to readers than simply hearing news of a faculty member receiving the grant.

 Who can answer other questions?

-- Shawn Touney, director of communications, can be reached at 270-809-4437 or email@example.com with questions about the Office of Branding, Marketing and Communication’s services, which include the University’s public relations efforts.
+- Shawn Touney, executive director of marketing and communications, can be reached at 270.809.4437 or email@example.com with questions about the Office of Branding, Marketing and Communication’s services, which include the University’s public relations efforts.

-- Abby Ponder, communications specialist, can be reached at 270-809-3208 or firstname.lastname@example.org with questions about editorial style guidelines, press releases, feature stories, Blue & Gold website, Racer Nation Information e-newsletter and University Calendar as well as pitches for the Blue & Gold alumni magazine.
+- Jennifer Cline, assosciate director of marketing and communications, can be reached at 270.809.4530 or firstname.lastname@example.org with questions about editorial style guidelines, press releases, feature stories, Blue & Gold website, Racer Nation Information e-newsletter and University Calendar as well as pitches for the Blue & Gold alumni magazine.